kohkimakimoto/essh/README.md

 * **Servers List Management**: Essh provides utility commands for managing hosts, that list and classify servers by using tags.
 * **Zsh Completion**: Essh provides built-in zsh completion code.
 * **Per-Project Configuration**: Essh supports per-project configuration.
 This allows you to change SSH hosts config by changing current working directory.
-* **Tasks**: Task is code that runs on remote and local servers.
+* **Task Runner**: Task is code that runs on remote and local servers.
 You can use it to automate your system administration tasks.
 * **Modules**: Essh provides modular system that allows you to use, create and share reusable Lua code easily.

 Table of contents